Environmental Literacy

 An environmentally literate person (as defined in the DC Environmental Literacy Plan, 2014):

-DC Healthy Schools Act (HSA) and the Environmental Literacy Plan (ELP)
+DC Healthy Schools Act (HSA) and the DC Environmental Literacy Plan (ELP)

 With the passage of the HSA, legislation mandated the development of the ELP, to create a framework of standards, professional development, assessment, and leadership for individuals and organizations to thrive and achieve innovation in education.
 Plans should include: